cyberbotics/webots/docs/guide/starting-webots.md

     specifies how many steps are logged.
 If the --sysinfo option is used, the system information is prepended into the log file.

+  convert
+    Convert a PROTO file to a URDF, WBO, or WRL file.

 Please report any bug to https://cyberbotics.com/bug
 ```